rudymatela/udge/README.md

 * `3/...`: test set 3
 * ...

-This directory may also contain example solutions:

-* `tle.c`: example solution in C that yields "Time Limit Exceeded".
-* `re.c`: example solution in C that yields "Runtime Error".
-* `yes.c`: example solution in C that yields a full score.
-* `yes-4-6.hs`: example solution in Haskell that yields 4/6.

 If there is only one test set, you are allowed to let `in` and `out` reside plainly without a subdir.